Keep Telling Myself It's Alright: Writing and recording

-Billy Howerdel first started working off and on on solo material prior to the release of A Perfect Circle's second album, Thirteenth Step, in 2003.
+Billy Howerdel first started working off and on solo material prior to the release of A Perfect Circle's second album, Thirteenth Step, in 2003.
 Rough versions of three or four songs had been written during the era, including the track "Stripped Away, which was even played at soundchecks at A Perfect Circle concerts while supporting the album.
 Additionally, the A Perfect Circle demo "Army" was eventually reworked into Howerdel's own "The Stone".
 Shortly after Thirteenth Step, A Perfect Circle decided to quickly throw together a collection of anti-war cover songs just prior to the 2004 Presidential Elections, entitled Emotive.
 A Perfect Circle frontman and lead vocalist Maynard James Keenan pushed Howerdel to sing lead vocals on a few of the songs on Emotive to "get people used to your voice", and to help Howerdel transition to a role of primary singer in his solo work.
 Once Emotive was completed, A Perfect Circle went into hiatus, and Howerdel centered his focus around his solo work.

 However, not long after starting this up, video game developer Naughty Dog contacted him to provide music for their racing video game Jak X. Howerdel would work on writing music for both projects concurrently, with some material going to the game's soundtrack, and others going toward his own release.
 For Jak X, the company requested twenty songs, far more than he was personally able to supply, so he recruited a number of musicians to help both with his tracks, and to provide their own tracks, for the game, including prior A Perfect Circle bandmates members Paz Lenchantin, Troy Van Leeuwen, Danny Lohner, and Josh Freese.
 The tracks "Ascension", "Migraine", "Fracture", "The Chopper", and "Death From Above" were all pulled to be used for Jak X, while, conversely, "Denial Waits", originally written for Jak X, was saved for the album, as Howerdel had worked out an agreement with Naughty Dog that tracks could be switched as such.